elai950/AlertToast/README.md

 * Works with **any** kind of view builder.
 * Localization support.
 * Font & Background customization.

-I recreate Apple's alerts appearance and behavior as much as possible to be suitable for SwiftUI.
-You can find these alerts in the AppStore after feedback, after you add a song to your library in Apple Music, or when you connect Airpods to iPhone.

 #### If you like the project, don't forget to `put star 🌟`.